noahweasley/Send-Money-App/README.md

 ### Visualization of Transaction History

-This screen aims to visualize the monthly spending of the registered user
+This screen aims to visualize the monthly spending of the registered user.
+The blue bars in the bar chart represents the credits for a single month, while the red bar represents the debit for a single month

 ![Profile and Visualizations](screenshots/Profile.png "Profile and Visualization")